 Between 1930 and 1960, the U.S. Census used a variety of terms to define Hispanics that were commingled with racial classifications: "people who were born in Mexico or to parents born in Mexico" was used to define a separate Mexican category in the 1930 census.
 "Persons of Spanish mother tongue" was used in 1940.
 "White persons of Spanish surname" was used in 1950 and 1960, but only in five states in the Southwest.
 By 1970, the census began to separate racial classifications from Hispanic definitions.
-The Census used three different definitions of Hispanic origin for 1970 census reports: the Spanish language population (or "the population of Spanish mother tongue plus all other persons in families in which the head or wife reported Spanish mother tongue"); the Spanish heritage population (or "the population of Spanish language and/or Spanish surname in the five Southwestern states of Arizona, California, Colorado, New Mexico, and Texas, the population of Puerto Rican birth or parentage in New York, New Jersey, and Pennsylvania, and the population of Spanish language elsewhere"); and the population of Spanish origin or descent based on self-identification.
+The Census used three different definitions of Hispanic origin for 1970 census reports: the Spanish language population (or "the population of Spanish mother tongue"); the Spanish heritage population (or "the population of Spanish surname in the five Southwestern states of Arizona, California, Colorado, New Mexico, and Texas, the population of Spanish language elsewhere"); and the population of Spanish origin or descent based on self-identification.